Shattered Spirits

 Shattered Spirits is a 1986 American television drama film directed by Robert Greenwald, starring Martin Sheen, Melinda Dillon, Matthew Labyorteaux, Lukas Haas, and Roxana Zal.
-Sheen plays an alcoholic father who loses his family.
+Sheen plays Lyle Mollencamp, an alcoholic father who loses his family.

 Plot

 Lyle Mollencamp is an alcoholic.
 His wife, Joyce, struggles to cover their family's distress.
 His three children react in different ways: Kenny has become rebellious; Lesley has totally immersed herself in school activities, and 8 year old Brian has been shielded from his father's problems.
 That's only until Lyle's drinking costs him his job and spoils Brian's birthday.
 For Kenny it's the last straw.
 The confrontation between father and son is so explosive that Lyle must deal with his problem.
 Lyle goes into rehab for 86 days and returns home for an outdoor picnic.
 He immediately orders changes and dominates the family.
 In a fit of rage, he storms off and buys a bottle of liquor.
 He returns home with the bottle unopened.
-Will he succeed or remain in a home of shattered spirits?
+The movie ends on hope with the father a far way from recovery.